colab-coop/bylaws/ARTICLE-1.markdown

 (c) If Membership status of the Member is acquired mid-year, pro rated hours will be considered as counting toward the minimum hours.

 (d) Members may take Sabbaticals (time off from the Cooperative).
 If the minimum hours are not reached as a result, Membership may still be retained if and only if the CoLab Board agrees to the sabbatical by consensus.

-### Section 1.6 Equity Investments

-CoLab is a non-stock cooperative and any equity investments made by Members of the cooperative shall be kept in Member Accounts on the books and records of the Cooperative as described in Article VII of these Bylaws.

 \newpage